hasl-sensor/integration/README.md

    - direction: (optional) Unless your site id happens to be the end of the line, buses and trains goes in both directions.
 You can enter **1** or **2**.
 If omitted, both directions are included.

-   - scan_interval: (optional) Number of minutes between updates, default 5, min 5 and max 60.

    - timewindow: (optionl) The number of minutes to look ahead when requesting the departure board from the api.
 Default 30, min 5 and max 60.

+   - traffic_class: (optional) A comma separated list of the types to present in the sensor if not all (metro,train,local,tram,bus,fer)

+   **- sensor_type: 'tl2'**

+   - friendly_name: Used as display name

+   - scan_interval: (optional) Number of minutes between updates, default 5, min 5 and max 60.

    - sensor: (optional) Specify the name of a binary_sensor to determine if this sensor should be updated.
 If sensor is 'on', or if this option is not set, update will be done.

-- tl2: Dictionary key with all TL2 sensors created (each will be separate sensor and multiple can be created, tl2key must also be set):

-   - friendly_name: Used as display name

-   - type: (optional) A comma separated list of the types to present in the sensor (metro,train,local,tram,bus,fer)
+   - traffic_class: (optional) A comma separated list of the types to present in the sensor if not all (metro,train,local,tram,bus,fer)

-   - sensor: (optional) Sensor to determine if status should be updated.
-If sensor is 'on', or if this option is not set, update will be done.

-   - scan_interval: (optional) Number of minutes between updates, default 5, min 5 and max 60.

-**Departure Sensor value**
+**Dep Sensor value**

 The sensor value is the number of minutes to the next departure (or if something else is configured that will be used instead).
 There are also a large number of attributes that can help you with filtering or whatever you need: